Judges Need Educating Too!

 On August 23, 2019, the AAML hosted a half-day CLE for district court judges from El Paso and Pueblo counties, with several statewide experts presenting on a variety of topics.
 I was asked to present on drafting military retirement orders.

-As discussed in the Military Divorce Guide, federal law has some pretty strict requirements what needs to be included in an order for the division of military retirement.
+As discussed in the Military Divorce Guide, federal law has some pretty strict requirements as to what needs to be included in an order for the division of military retirement.
 And rather than kicking the can down the road for another day, it’s easier to just draft the order properly to begin with.

 Most of the time, courts rely upon the attorneys involved to submit proposed orders that meet with DFAS requirements.
 However, sometimes that’s not an option, either because the lawyers themselves do not really know how to draft such an order, or because the spouses are both pro se, i.e. getting the divorce without a lawyer, and do not know how the retirement is to be divided.